esquan/cse15l-lab-reports/lab3.md

 ./technical/plos
 ```

+I learned about this mode/test for <mark>find</mark> through the [Linux man find page](https://linux.die.net/man/1/find).

 <br/>

 *Note: The source I used to find the above information can be found [here](https://linux.die.net/man/1/find).
-This is the \find\ Linux man page.*
+This is the find Linux man page.*

 *I also used [this source](https://opensource.com/article/21/9/linux-find-command) for further guidance on how to type out certain commands with their options, such as maxdepth.*